Meet Kelly Elimian, global public health expert working on cholera interventions in Nigeria

-Kelly Elimian is a Postdoctoral Researcher at Karolinska Institutet in the team Global Child Health and Sustainable Development Goals.
+Kelly Elimian is a postdoctoral researcher at Karolinska Institutet in the research team Global Child Health and Sustainable Development Goals, Department of Global Public Health.
 His research focuses on strengthening cholera interventions in the north-eastern part of Nigeria and making sure available interventions are properly implemented across cholera endemic countries, of which Nigeria is one.

-Before joining Karolinska Institutet (KI), Kelly Elimian was a consultant in Nigeria working on the Covid-19 response.
-He provided technical support in coordinating the research unit at the Nigerian National Emergency Operations Centre (EOC).
-In addition to this, he was teaching microbiology and epidemiology at the University of Benin, which is located in the southern part of Nigeria.
-Prior to that, after finishing his PhD at the University of Nottingham, he worked at Queen Margaret University in Scotland, with a focus on health systems strengthening for the delivery of non-communicable diseases and mental health and psychosocial support in settings made fragile by armed conflicts.
-After successfully applying to a postdoctoral position, he joined KI as a Postdoctoral Researcher.
+Before joining Karolinska Institutet, Kelly Elimian was a consultant in Nigeria working on the Covid-19 response.
+He provided technical support and coordinated the research unit at the Nigerian National Emergency Operations Centre.
+Additionally, he was teaching microbiology and epidemiology at the University of Benin, located in the southof Nigeria.
+Prior to that, after finishing his PhD at the University of Nottingham, he worked at Queen Margaret University in Scotland, focusing on health systems strengthening for the delivery of non-communicable diseases and mental health and psychosocial support in settings made fragile by armed conflicts.

 Strengthening implementation of cholera multi-sectoral interventions

 Northeast Nigeria is a region where it is difficult to carry out public health surveillance activity and conduct case management of cholera patients.
-Healthcare delivery by healthcare workers and health-seeking by patients is particularly challenging in the region because of insurgency by the terrorist organisation Boko Haram.
+Delivering healthcare or seeking help as a patients is particularly challenging in the region because of insurgency by the terrorist organisation Boko Haram.
 Moreover, because of the displacement of people in this community, many people live in an overcrowded environment, thereby exposing them to cholera infection.

-“My research focuses on strengthening cholera interventions in settings made fragile by armed conflict, which is common in the north-eastern part of Nigeria; and making sure (available) interventions are properly implemented across cholera endemic countries, of which Nigeria is one”, says Kelly Elimian.
+“My research focuses on strengthening cholera interventions in settings made fragile by armed conflict, which is common in the north-eastern part of Nigeria.
+We aim to make sure available interventions are properly implemented across cholera endemic countries, of which Nigeria is one”, says Kelly Elimian.

 The Global Task Force of Cholera Control (GTFCC) within the World Health Organization is a coordinative umbrella organisation for cholera control globally.
-They recommend interventions including surveillance, case management, oral cholera vaccination, water sanitation and hygiene, community engagement (risk communication), and leadership and coordination.
+They recommend interventions including surveillance, case management, oral cholera vaccination, water sanitation and hygiene, community leadership and engagement (risk communication) and coordination.

 Using a system thinking approach

 “These are the basic interventions for cholera, but we find that it is not that we do not know about them.
-Because of the difficulty in implementing these interventions, we wanted to investigate how we can strengthen the implementation processes using a systems thinking approach, by looking at things in a systematic way, not in a linear way.
-In epidemiology, we tend to focus on exposure and outcome variables, but through a systems approach, you want to look at the various factors that are affecting things [an outcome] at the same time.
+Because of the difficulty in implementing these interventions we wanted to investigate how we can strengthen the implementation processes using a systems thinking approach, by looking at things in a systematic way, not in a linear way.
+In epidemiology, we tend to focus on exposure and outcome variables, but through a systems approach, you want to look at the various factors that are affecting an outcome at the same time.
 It is about allowing stakeholders to drive development rather than using statistics alone”, he says.

 Education and engaging community stakeholders